Metrics quickstart

 kubewarden-crds kubewarden/kubewarden-crds

-Now we can deploy the rest of the Kubewarden stack.
+Now you can deploy the rest of the Kubewarden stack.
 The official helm

 .

-Let's configure the values of the Helm Chart so that we have metrics enabled
+You should configure the Helm chart so that you have metrics enabled

 telemetry: